From Salesforce classic to lightning users

 The Readiness Check Salesforce Report evaluates your org and how it currently uses Salesforce Classic to help determine what will be impacted for your teams when you migrate.
 It can estimate how much effort it will take to switch over, highlight potential code issues, and identify features you are currently using that will no longer be available.
 You’ll also need to perform your own gap analysis in addition to having clear alternatives in place for those features and functionalities not supported in Lightning.

 To run the Lightning Experience Readiness Check, simply login to Salesforce, go to the setup page, and under the search bar, click Lightning Experience >>> Evaluate if Lightning Experience is Right for You >>> Check Your Lightning Experience Readiness >>> Evaluate.

 Once you have a clear idea of how the transition from Salesforce Classic to Lightning can be expected to affect your org, and you are aware of any potential issues, you can start to determine allocation.
 Use the Salesforce Optimizer to identify areas you can simplify, improve, or eradicate based on usage before your transition.
 You can get rid of unused custom profiles and inactive workflow rules, and evaluate your AppExchange apps to confirm whether or not they are Lightning-ready.

 Step 4: Migration Assistant

-You can take the Lightning Experience for a test run using the Lightning Migration Assistant.
+You can take the Salesforce Lightning Experience for a test run using the Lightning Migration Assistant.
 The assistant can guide you through the process of initiating Lightning for your company, and give you a preview of how your org will operate in Lightning without turning it on for all of your users.

 Take advantage of this test run as an ideal opportunity to try apps, features, and experiment with customizations that the Lightning Experience Readiness Check did not evaluate.
 The Lightning Experience can also help you to identify features your teams may need help integrating.